 Each method accepts the HTTP request object.
-It shall be used to let implementations determine their prices according to the session, and other request information.
+It shall be used to let implementations determine their prices, availability, taxes, discounts, etc. according to the identified customer, the originating country, and other request information.

 arrange_watch_items (watch_items, request)

 Arrange all items, which are being watched.
 Override this method to resort and regroup the returned items.